TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

     * ```label_map_path: "<path>/labelmap.pbtxt"```

-* Line 144 and 189: change batch_size to a number appropriate for your hardware, like 4, 8 or 16.
+* Line 144 and 189: change batch_size to a number appropriate for your hardware, like 4, 8, or 16.

 ### 6. Training the model

-To train the model execute the following command in the command line:
+To train the model, execute the following command in the command line:

 ```bash
 python model_main_tf2.py --pipeline_config_path=training/ssd_efficientdet_d0_512x512_coco17_tpu-8.config --model_dir=training --alsologtostderr
 ```

-If everything was setup correctly the training should begin shortly and you should see something like the following:
+If everything was setup correctly, the training should begin shortly, and you should see something like the following:

 ![training the model](doc/training_model.png)

-Every few minutes the current loss gets logged to Tensorboard.
+Every few minutes, the current loss gets logged to Tensorboard.
 Open Tensorboard by opening a second command line, navigating to the object_detection folder and typing:

 ```tensorboard --logdir=training/train```